fibo/fibo.github.io/_posts/2022-01-28-react-array-from.md

 // [1, 2, 3, 4, 5]
 ```

-The `Array.from` signature is the following, see [Array.from docs on MDN here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from).
+The `Array.from` signature is the following, see [Array.from docs on MDN as a reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from).

 ```js
 Array.from(arrayLike, mapFn, thisArg)
 ```

-Notice the `arrayLike` where something like `{ length: 10 }` will be enough,
+Notice that `arrayLike` means that something like `{ length: 10 }` will be enough,
-you could use also a `Set` for example.
+or you could use also a `Set` for example.
 But in particular we are going to take
 advantage of the second argument `mapFn`, that is a **map function**.

 So a `GhostList` component, having a `numItems` prop will be something like